The 6 Best Boat Dehumidifiers to Go From Damp to Dry

 Likewise, a pontoon boat or deck boat wouldn't need the same dehumidification abilities as a large sportfishing boat.

-Desiccant dehumidifiers use a chemical—usually calcium chloride or Zeolite—to absorb moisture.
-They are built with a fan that pulls air into the dehumidifier and sends it past a wheel that holds the desiccant chemical, which dries the air.
+Desiccant marine dehumidifiers use a chemical, usually calcium chloride or Zeolite, to absorb moisture.
+They're built with a fan that pulls air into the dehumidifier and sends it past a wheel that holds the desiccant chemical, which dries the air.

-Other examples of desiccant dehumidifiers include jars of DampRid and hanging bags of Absorbag.
+Other examples of desiccant dehumidifiers include jars of DampRid and hanging bags of Absorbag and dehumidifier hanging bags.